EmoSteer-TTS: Fine-Grained and Training-Free Emotion-Controllable Text-to-Speech via Activation Steering: Experiment

 \subsection{Analysis of Emotion Steering Dynamics}

 In this subsection, we analyze the emotion steering dynamics of our method.
-All analyses are conducted on F5-TTS, which consists of 22 DiT block layers and performs 32 flow matching steps to generate the final mel-spectrograms.
+All analyses are conducted on F5-TTS, which consists of 22 DiT block layers and performs 32 flow matching steps to generate mel-spectrograms.
+We use the same neutral samples from the emotion conversion experiment as reference speech.
+We report emotion2vec emotion probabilities for all analyses.

-\textbf{The Impact of Top-$k$.} The parameter $k$ determines the number of emotion-related tokens selected to construct the steering vector $\mathbf{s}^l$ at layer $l$.
+\textbf{The Impact of Top-$k$.} The parameter $k$ determines the number of emotion-related tokens used to construct the steering vectors.
 A larger $k$ introduces more tokens into the steering signal, potentially capturing a broader range of emotional nuances, while a smaller $k$ focuses on the most dominant emotion features.
-We conduct emotion conversion with varying $k$ values (e.g., $k \in {10, 50, ..., 400}$) and evaluate the impact on the emotion of synthesized speech.
-As shown in Fig.~\ref{fig:result_plots}(f), increasing $k$ generally leads to higher average emotion probabilities across all categories, particularly for anger and happiness, which peak around $k$=200.
-This indicates that incorporating more emotion-relevant tokens enriches the steering signal and enhances emotional expressiveness.
-However, gains diminish beyond $k$=200, suggesting a saturation point where additional tokens offer limited benefit.
-Therefore, we set $k$=200 in all main experiments to balance effectiveness and efficiency.
+We conduct emotion conversion with varying $k$ values (e.g., $k \in {10, 50, ..., 400}$) and evaluate their impact on the synthesized emotion.
+Fig.~\ref{fig:analysis}(a) shows that increasing $k$ generally leads to higher average emotion probabilities across all categories, particularly for anger and happiness, which peak around $k$=200.
+Incorporating more emotion-relevant tokens enriches the steering signal, but gains plateau beyond $k=200$ for most emotions.
+We therefore use $k=200$ in all main experiments to balance expressiveness and efficiency.